Tuesday, September 2, 2025

 Next voting for the ladies happened.
 The crowd cheered for 3 ladies, eventually deciding on one of them.
 She was wearing a vintage knee-length, polka-dotted dress.

 The two of us stood at the front as we accepted our knick-knack prizes.
 We posed for a photo, standing apart from each other and looking somewhat awkward.
-She must have detected this because while I was looking at the camera, she pulled back the closest suspender straps to her and held it as the photographer captured the moment.
+She must have detected this because while I was looking at the camera, she pulled back the closest suspender strap to her and held it as the photographer captured the moment.
 She then released the strap as it lightly snapped back.

 Congratulations, she said.
 I love your suspenders with buttons.
 They are the perfect vintage accessory.